mizou1255/myeasycompta/readme.txt

 - JavaScript Source: `/src/api/`, `/src/apps/`, `/src/components/`, `/src/js/`
 - CSS Source: `/src/css/`

-Please refer to these directories for the human-readable version of the code.

 The non-compressed source code is also available on our public repository:

 - GitHub Repository: [https://github.com/mizou1255/myeasycompta](https://github.com/mizou1255/myeasycompta)

 == Build Tools ==

-This plugin uses npm and Webpack to manage and build the source code.
+This plugin uses npm and Vite to manage and build the source code.
 To install and use these tools:

 1. Navigate to the plugin's directory.
 2. Run `npm install` to install dependencies.